pytrackdat/pytrackdat/README.md

 ### Advanced Filtering with [Django Advanced Filters](https://github.com/modlinltd/django-advanced-filters)

-PyTrackDat applications include the [Django Advanced Filters](https://github.com/modlinltd/django-advanced-filters) module, which allows for creating and saving custom filters for data in the database.
+PyTrackDat databases include the [Django Advanced Filters](https://github.com/modlinltd/django-advanced-filters) module, which allows for creating and saving custom filters for data in the database.